chriscn/homelab/README.md

 ### Tritium

 My older HP Microserver Gen 8; containing 16GB of ram, Xeon E3-1260L and 16TB (4x4TB) of raw storage.
-It is managed through unRAID which one parity disk.
+It is managed through unRAID with one parity disk.

 ### Raspberry Pi